Dalbee/energy-analytics-fabric-bi/README.md

 ---

-## Contact
+## 📧 Contact & Professional Context

-This portfolio is part of a demonstration of Fabric engineering, governance and architectural capability for an enterprise data environment.
+This repository is a demonstration of architectural capability in the Microsoft Fabric ecosystem.
+It reflects a commitment to code-first engineering, rigorous governance, and high-performance data delivery.